AbstractSDK/cw-orchestrator/docs/src/quick_start.md

 ## Integration in a workspace

 In this paragraph, we will use the `cw-plus` repository as an example.
 You can review:

 - [The full integration code](https://github.com/AbstractSDK/cw-plus) with `cw-orch` added
 - [The complete diff](https://github.com/cosmwasm/cw-plus/compare/main...abstractsdk:main) that shows you all integration spots (if you want to go fast)

 ### Handling dependencies and features

 When using workspaces, you need to do the 2 following actions on all crates that include `ExecuteMsg` and `QueryMsg` used in your contracts:

 1. Add `cw-orch` as an optional dependency
-2. Add an `interface` feature (allows to make sure `cw-orch` is not compiled into your `wasm` contract)
+2. Add an `interface` feature (ensures `cw-orch` is not compiled into your `wasm` contract)

 Refer above to [Adding `cw-orch` to your `Cargo.toml` file](#adding-cw-orch-to-your-cargotoml-file) for more details on how to do that.

 For instance, for the `cw20_base` contract, you need to execute those 2 steps on the `cw20-base` contract (where the `QueryMsg` are defined) as well as on the `cw20` package (where the `ExecuteMsg` are defined).

 ### Creating an interface crate

-When using workspace, we advise you to create a new crate inside your workspace for defining your contract interfaces.
+When using workspace, we advise you to create a new crate inside your workspace for defining your contract's interfaces.
 In order to do that, use:

 ```shell
 cargo new interface --lib
 cargo add cw-orch --package interface
 ```

 Add the interface package to your workspace `Cargo.toml` file

 ```toml
 [workspace]
 members = ["packages/*", "contracts/*", "interface"]
 ```

 Inside this `interface` crate, we advise to integrate all your contracts 1 by 1 in separate files.
 Here is the structure of the `cw-plus` integration for reference:

 ```path
 interface (interface collection)